-At LSU Eunice, employees are to report to the Vice Chancellor for Student Affairs or the LSU Eunice Campus Security Office, or both where applicable, all threats or incidents of violent behavior in the workplace which they observe or of which they are informed.
-Please refer to Exhibit II, "Violent Employee - Symptom Recognition," which may be helpful in identifying potentially violent individuals.
-Examples of inappropriate behavior which shall be reported include:
+- 98 At LSU Eunice, employees are to contact their supervising Vice Chancellor, the LSU - 99 Police/LSUE Security Office at 337-550-1225, or 911 for life-threatening emergencies for all - threats or incidents of violent behavior in the workplace which they observe or of which they are - informed.
+Please refer to Exhibit II, "Violent Employee Symptom Recognition," in identifying - 102 potentially violent individuals.
+Examples of inappropriate behavior which shall be reported - 103 include: - A. an employee or visitor who may be in possession of a firearm or other dangerous weapon in the workplace as described in LSU Eunice PS-66; - 106 B. intimidation through verbal threats; - 107 C. physically touching another employee in an intimidating, malicious, or sexually harassing manner, including such acts as hitting, slapping, poking, kicking, pinching, grabbing, and

-- 1. an employee or visitor who may be in possession of a firearm or other dangerous weapon in the workplace as described in PS-66; - 2. intimidation through verbal threats; - 3. physically touching another employee in an intimidating, malicious, or sexually harassing manner, including such acts as hitting, slapping, poking, kicking, pinching, grabbing, and pushing; and - 4. physically intimidating others including such acts as obscene gestures, "getting in your face." fist-shaking, and throwing any object. - 5.
-Employees' involvement and feedback enable faculty and staff to develop and express their own commitment to safety and security and provide useful information to design, implement, and evaluate the program.
-At LSU Eunice, employee involvement includes, but is not limited to: - 6. understanding and complying with the workplace violence prevention program and other safety and security measures; - 7. participating in employee complaint or suggestion procedures covering safety and security concerns; - 8. providing prompt and accurate reporting of violent incidents; - cooperating with the LSU Eunice Campus Security Office and the Vice Chancellor for Student Affairs/Supervisor of Campus Security who reviews violent incidents and security problems and makes security inspections; and

-10. participating in continuing education covering techniques to recognize and abate escalating agitation, assaultive behavior or criminal intent.

-INCIDENT RESPONSE AND EVALUATION

-Assistance for victimized employees and employees who may be affected by witnessing a workplace-violence incident will be provided.
-Whenever an incident takes place, injured employees will receive appropriate medical treatment and psychological evaluation, as necessary, in accordance with existing policies.

-An employee who has been threatened or assaulted by another at the workplace will immediately report the situation to his/her supervisor.
-The supervisor to whom the incident is reported will immediately notify the Vice Chancellor for Student Affairs and/or the LSU Eunice Campus Security Office.
-In an emergency situation, reporting shall be made immediately to the LSU Eunice Campus Security Office.
-Employees are required to report to their immediate supervisor or to a member of the Violence-Free Workplace Team all threats or incidents of violent behavior in the workplace which they observe or of which they are informed.
+109 pushing; and 110 111 D. physically intimidating others including such acts as obscene gestures, "getting in your face," fist-shaking, and throwing any object.
+112 113 114 Employees' involvement and feedback enable faculty and staff to develop and express their own commitment to safety and security and provide useful information to design, implement, and evaluate the program.
+At LSU Eunice, employee involvement includes, but is not limited to 115 116 A. understanding and complying with the workplace violence prevention program and other safety and security measures; 117 118 B. participating in employee complaint or suggestion procedures covering safety and security concerns; 119 C. providing prompt and accurate reporting of violent incidents; 120 121 122 D. cooperating with LSU Police/LSUE Security Office and the supervising Vice Chancellor who reviews violent incidents and security problems and makes security inspections; and, 123 124 E. participating in continuing education covering techniques to recognize and abate escalating agitation, assaultive behavior or criminal intent.
+125 VII.
+INCIDENT RESPONSE AND EVALUATION 126 127 128 129 workplace-violence incident will be provided.
+Whenever an incident takes place, injured employees will receive appropriate medical treatment and psychological evaluation, as 130 131 132 133 134 135 136 137 reporte Securi Police Emplo Free V Inployee who has been threatened or assaulted by another at the workplace will diately report the situation to his/her supervisor.
+The supervisor to whom the incident is sed will immediately notify the supervising Vice Chancellor and/or LSU Police/LSUE ty Office.
+In an emergency situation, reporting shall be made immediately to LSU /LSUE Security Office at 337-550-1225 or 911 for life-threatening emergencies.
+You were required to report to their immediate supervisor or to a member of the Violence-Vorkplace Team all threats or incidents of violent behavior in the workplace which they are informed.
+138 139 · · 140 The following actions should be taken in accordance with the severity of the incident: 141 The situation is not dangerous : 142 143 A. separate employees and witnesses involved and isolate them until they are interviewed and their statements are taken; and 144 B. security should document all actions and statements using Exhibit I Violence Incident